A photograph of a smiling woman wearing a red scarf in her hair - guest expert Caroline Rogers talking about positive psychology

 Prefer to watch rather than listen?
 Watch on YouTube

-Find out about our Reset Your Home Challenge by clicking below
+Prefer to read about decluttering?
+Find out all about our Reset Your Home book by clicking below!

 Subscribe now so you don't miss an episode